IBA-mainframe-dev/Global-Repository-for-Mainframe-Developers/zOS Subsystem Operating/IMS commands.md

-# This document contains various day-to-day and rare IMS subsystem commands.
+# This document contains day-to-day IMS subsystem commands.

 ## Start IMS (for exaple for IMSA41 should be started next STCs):
 * IMSA41M1